moonggae/stardew-valley-randomizer/More Random Edition/Assets/CustomImages/readme.txt

 -------------
 This directory consists of replacements to be made in the springobjects.png spritesheet.
 This is the name of the spritesheet for most of the items in Stardew Valley.

-DO NOT delete the springobjects.png image, as it's used as the base image for these replacements.

 Fruit tree sapling sprites are replaced when the appropriate setting is on.
 The image to be used for that is directly in the SpringObjects directory, and is called "fruitTreeSprites.png".
 This consists of six 16 x 16px fruit tree sapling sprites in the following order:
 - cherry, apricot, orange, peach, pomegranate, apple